|Nutritional Guidelines (per serving)|

-Carefully clean the mushrooms with a wet paper towel, remove the stems, leaving caps whole.
-Chop the stems finely.
+Carefully clean the mushrooms with a wet paper towel, remove the stems, leaving the caps whole.

-Saute the mushroom caps in three tablespoons of melted butter until tender; transfer to a plate and set aside.
+Sauté the mushroom caps in 3 tablespoons of melted butter until tender.
+Transfer to a plate and set aside.

-Saute the chopped stems, green pepper, and chopped onion in the remaining five tablespoons of butter until onions are translucent.
+Sauté the chopped stems, green pepper, and chopped onion in the remaining 5 tablespoons of butter until the onions are translucent.

 Arrange the stuffed mushroom caps in the prepared baking dish.

 Bake for 15 to 20 minutes in the preheated oven, or until the filling has browned and the cheese is melted and crunchy.